material-components/material-components-web/packages/mdc-icon-toggle/README.md

    data-toggle-on='{"content": "favorite"}' data-toggle-off='{"content": "favorite_border"}'></i>
 ```

-### Theming

-`mdc-icon-toggle` ships with two css classes, `mdc-icon-toggle--primary` and
-`mdc-icon-toggle--accent` that allow you to color mdc-icon-toggle based on your primary and secondary
-colors, respectively.

 ### Listening for change events

 `MDCIconToggle` emits an `MDCIconToggle:change` custom event when the value of the icon toggle